NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/overview_cfd.md

 ### Authentication

-Here you can manage your identity token, which allows you to access non-external sources from Nordic Semiconductor.
+Here you can manage your identity token, which allows you to access restricted app sources from Nordic Semiconductor.
 The token is required for accessing certain proprietary or early-access applications.

 For detailed information about working with authentication tokens, see [Working with authentication tokens](working_with_authentications_tokens.md).

 ### Mainland China app server

 This section allows you to enable the use of a dedicated server for better connectivity in the People's Republic of China.
-When enabled, the launcher will use https://files.nordicsemi.cn/ to download publicly available apps, which provides improved connection speeds within mainland China.
+When enabled, the launcher will use https://files.nordicsemi.cn to download publicly available apps, which provides improved connection speeds within mainland China.

 ### Usage statistics